Adam Air Flight 574: Investigation

 President Susilo Bambang Yudhoyono ordered a full investigation to discover the cause of the aircraft's disappearance, including the cause of the accident, before the main debris field had even been found.
 The investigation also looked at the airworthiness of the plane and standard procedure on aircraft operations.
-A team from the United States with representatives from the National Transportation Safety Board, the Federal Aviation Administration, Boeing and General Electric were sent to Indonesia to assist the Indonesian National Committee for Transportation in the investigation.
+A team from the United States with representatives from the National Transportation Safety Board, the Federal Aviation Administration, Boeing, and General Electric was sent to Indonesia to assist the Indonesian National Committee for Transportation in the investigation.
 A wider investigation into Indonesia's transport system as a whole was planned.
-Eyewitnesses reported seeing a low-flying, unstable aircraft in the area from which the wreckage has been recovered but lost sight of it after hearing a loud bang.
+Eyewitnesses reported seeing a low-flying, unstable aircraft in the area from which the wreckage has been recovered, but lost sight of it after hearing a loud bang.
 The chief of the Indonesian Aircraft Technicians Association, Wahyu Supriantono, said that the plane was unlikely to have suffered an in-flight break up or explosion, as the debris field would have been larger, and as a result, wreckage would have been discovered earlier.
-The flight recorders were recovered in August 2007, without which it would not have been possible to discover the cause of the accident.
+The flight recorders were recovered in August 2007, without which discovery of the cause of the accident would not have been possible.
 The National Transportation Safety Committee (NTSC, or KNKT as per its Indonesian name) described the near eight-month wait for the recovery of the flight recorders as "unacceptable".

 On 25 March 2008, the inquiry ruled that pilot error and a faulty navigation device were to blame.
 While cruising at 35000 ft, the pilots became preoccupied with troubleshooting the aircraft's two inertial reference systems (IRS), part of the navigation system.
-As they were correcting the problem, they accidentally disengaged the autopilot and failed to correct for a slow right roll even after a "bank angle" alarm sounded.
-By the time the pilots noticed the situation, the bank angle had reached 100° with almost 60° nose down attitude.
+As they were correcting the problem, the autopilot was disengaged and they failed to correct for a slow right roll even after a "bank angle" alarm sounded.
+By the time the pilots noticed the situation, the bank angle had reached 100° with almost 60° nose-down attitude.
 Contrary to the correct recovery procedure, the pilots did not level the wings before trying to regain pitch control.
 The aircraft reached 490 kn at the end of the recording, in excess of the aircraft's maximum operating speed of (400 kn).
 The descent rate varied during the fatal dive, with a maximum recorded value of 53760 ft/min.
-The tailplane suffered a structural failure 20 seconds prior to the end of the recording, at which time the investigators concluded the aircraft was in a "critically unrecoverable state".
-Both flight recorders ceased to function when the 737 broke up in mid-air at 9,000 ft above sea level.
+The tailplane suffered a structural failure 20 seconds prior to the end of the recording, when the investigators concluded the aircraft was in a "critically unrecoverable state".
+Both flight recorders ceased to function when the 737 broke up in midair at 9,000 ft above sea level.